allisonmorrell/gptbuilder/better-gpt-builder/config.md

 Better GPT Builder

 **Description:**
-Guides users in creating GPTs with a structured approach, using various tools.
+Guides users in creating GPTs with a structured approach.
+See https://github.com/allisonmorrell/gptbuilder for README, prompts and files, and to submit ideas.

 **Conversation starters:**
 Help me design a GPT for art inspiration.